marcgg/marcgg.github.com/_posts/2016-10-17-kitchenless-restaurant.md

 We know caterers, but they are often related to large scales orders such as weddings.
 Lately we are starting to see companies that only prepare food but have no place to actually eat it.
 They can rely on services like Deliveroo, Foodora, Uber Eats, Stuart and others to send their product to the customer and are able to reach more people by focusing on cooking.
 It really separates the food from the eating experience: less control on the presentation and general atmosphere.
 Deliveroo is even [opening kitchen spaces][1] to help restaurants [in areas with reduced supply][2].

 Looking at this trend, it's fair to wonder if we will see a significant number of places where you could eat but that wouldn't have an onsite kitchen.
+Think of it as a modern food court.

 ## Possible Experience